top of page

 A Decision

-After graduating from high school, I studied painting and fashion design at the prestigious JAK Academy in Hamburg.
-The academy's curriculum was based on the principles of Bauhaus, which provided me with a solid foundation in design theory and practice.
+After graduating from high school, I decided to study fashion design, art and painting at the renowned JAK Academy in Hamburg.
+The curriculum was based on that of the Bauhaus school, which means a solid foundation in design theory and practice.

-During that time, I was captivated by the work of New York theater director Robert Wilson and his unique approach to theater.
-After completing my studies, I decided to move to Berlin with the hope of working with Wilson if the opportunity arose.
+During this time, I was fascinated by the work of American theater director Robert Wilson.
+His unique approach to theater fascinated me.
+I decided to go to Berlin - the epicenter of theater - in the hope of one day working with Wilson.

-I studied theater studies and German literature at Humboldt University in Berlin, and wrote the play "Existenz", which was inspired by the works of Heidegger, Kafka, and David Lynch.
+At Humboldt University in Berlin, I began studying theater studies and German literature and wrote the play “Existenz”, which was inspired by the works of Heidegger, Kafka and David Lynch.

-When Robert Wilson came to Berlin, I was thrilled to have the opportunity to work as a stage design assistant for his production of "Der Ozeanflug" at the Berliner Ensemble.
+Then the unbelievable happened: Robert Wilson came to Berlin and I was given the opportunity to work as an assistant set designer on the production of "Der Ozeanflug" at the Berliner Ensemble.
+After that, I was offered the opportunity to continue working for Wilson.

 Wilson's famous theater piece "Einstein on the Beach".